ngbeslhang/Rotom/README.md

 **NOTE:** This repo is still WIP.

-Rotom is an ever-evolving Discord bot designed with modularity in mind.
+Rotom is a Discord bot designed with extensibility and modularity in mind.

 ## TODO